DANIEL GANDELMAN

 May, 2023.

+The first ludic art piece, the origin of the concept, The Poem Online is a very expensive meta-poem.
 On the website we see the central lines of the poem, each line inscribed to a real-world transaction (with the requirements that each transaction has to be above $15, and that the artist has to consciously do the transaction with a verse of the poem in mind).

-To see it for yourself (or donate a line or two) visit thepoem.online
+To see it for yourself visit thepoem.online

 The Elmyr de Hory Exhibit